Bushra-naeem/frontend-interview-questions/README.md

 - How would you optimize a react app?
 - Will the use effect hook run if we don't pass the dependency array ?
 - Difference b/w local storage, session storage and cookies?
+- What is the use of React.Memo, useMemo and useCallback?

 ## Next.js Questions